 When you read the book of Psalms you will notice that several are referred to as being ‘of the sons of Korah’ (42-49, 84-88).

 What do we mean by that expression?
 (Not his literal sons - just descendants).

-As we look at some lists of names we are going to have to make the same assumptions.
-Where to assume gaps can be difficult so we’ll start with what is known.
+As we read the Bible and look at some lists of names, we sometimes need to make the same assumptions.
+Where to assume gaps can be difficult so it's best to start with what is known.

 During the Exodus, each group of people was referred to as a tribe, and within that clans, then families.
 Numbers 26:20-22 tells us of five clans within Judah and the total number of men of military age was 76,500.
 1 Chronicles 2 also contains the Judah family tree.

 Our interest is with the descendants of Hezron: they were Jerahmeel, Ram and Caleb.

 Note: this is Caleb son of Hezron, not Caleb the spy, son of Jephunneh, but obviously a good name to call a son.

 As Jerahmeel was also a clan leader, his clan was referred to as the Jerahmeelites (1 Samuel 30:29).
 (Just to make things more confusing, Jerahmeel also had a son called Ram.
 1 Chronicles 2:25)